OCA/connector-magento/magentoerpconnect/doc/12_tutorial_customize.rst

       direct = PartnerImportMapper.direct + [('created_in', 'created_in')]

 And that's it!
-The field will be imported along with the other fields the next time the records will be imported.
+The field will be imported along with the other fields.

 .. attention:: Verify that you have selected the right version when you
-               created your backend in ``Connectors > Magento > Backends`` otherwise your code will not be used.
+               have created your backend in ``Connectors > Magento > Backends`` otherwise your code will not be used.

 Example 2.
 ----------

 I want to import the ``gender`` field.
-This is a bit special because Magento maps 'Male' to ``123`` and 'Female' to ``124``.
+This one is a bit special because Magento maps 'Male' to ``123`` and 'Female' to ``124``.
 They are surely the identifiers of the attributes in Magento, and there's maybe an entry point in the API to get the proper values, but for the sake of the example, we'll assume we can hard-code theses values in the mappings.

-This one, I will create the field in ``res.partner``, because the value will likely be the same for each ``magento.res.partner`` and this information can be useful at this level.
+This time, I will create the field in ``res.partner``, because the value will likely be the same even if we have many ``magento.res.partner`` and this information can be useful at this level.

 In ``customize_example/partner.py``, I write::